-Within the therapy literature there are two much-discussed examples: young Dora’s slap on the face of the man who told her that his wife meant nothing to him; and the jump over a bridge by another young woman following her father’s disapproving look.
+Within the therapy literature there are two much-discussed examples of a ‘passage to the act’: young Dora’s slap on the face of the man who told her that his wife meant nothing to him; and the jump over a bridge by another young woman following her father’s disapproving look.

-Here, the kiss constitutes Lina as ‘the marrying sort,’ instantly separating or distancing herself from her father’s wishes.
+Here, Lina’s kiss constitutes her as ‘the marrying sort,’ instantly distancing or separating herself from her father’s wishes.

 This is what makes a ‘passage to the act’ radical – it catapults Lina beyond the boundaries that up to this point had determined her social and mental existence.

-This is also what makes a ‘passage to the act’ desperate since it can never be known fully in advance what you are committing yourself to, what you have become.
-(For example, the young woman who jumped over a bridge landed on railway tracks.)
+This is also what makes a ‘passage to the act’ desperate since it can never be known fully in advance what you are committing yourself to, what you have suddenly become.

 The next few scenes show Lina in a variety of situations ‘working through’ what it means for her to have become the ‘marrying sort.’

 This part of the film culminates with Johnny proposing to Lina in front of a portrait of her father.
-With a tragicomic touch, Hitchcock has the portrait fall off the wall.
+With a tragicomic touch, Hitchcock has the portrait fall from the wall.

 Lina responds, it doesn’t matter, it doesn’t matter.